Over the past 18 months, the Minnesota Orchestra—like many performing arts organizations—faced challenges during the COVID-19 pandemic.

 This Is Minnesota Orchestra Broadcasts Return

-Select Minnesota Orchestra concerts will continue to be available for TV, radio and streaming audiences this fall, even as we return to offering a regular weekly schedule of performances for in-person audiences at Orchestra Hall.
-Learn more about the fall schedule of broadcasts and how to tune in on Twin Cities PBS, our website and social media channels.
+Select Minnesota Orchestra concerts will continue to be available for TV, radio and streaming audiences, even as we return to offering a regular weekly schedule of performances for in-person audiences at Orchestra Hall.
+Learn more about the schedule of broadcasts and how to tune in on Twin Cities PBS, our website and social media channels.